mainkoon81/Study-09-MachineLearning-A/README.md

      - SSE: talking about the error of the model(Full Model)
      - SSR: talking about the improvement of the model(Reduced - Full)
      - SSTo: talking about the AVG of the data, so constant.
 It doesn't rely on the model(Reduced Model)
-     - DF for (SSE or residual): the sample size - the number of parameters being estimated - intercept
+     - DF for SSE (for **residual**): the sample size - the number of parameters being estimated - intercept
      - DF for SSR: just the number of predictor variables(Reduced - Full)
 <img src="https://user-images.githubusercontent.com/31917400/39673142-9d22219c-512e-11e8-8a6b-a10c0009b375.jpg" />